AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     ![attrubutes in content properties](images/properties-tab-attributes_cs.png){width="300" align="left"}

-1. In the **Attribute** dropdown panel, select the attribute from the dropdown list and specify an attribute's value.
+1. In the **Attribute** dropdown panel, select the attribute from the dropdown list and specify an attribute’s value.
 Then click **Add**.

     ![attributes panel with multiple attributes ](images/attributes-multiple-properties.png){width="300" align="left"}